-As MaxCompute compresses and stores the user data, the charge is based on the capacity size of the data after compressed.
-So in most of case, the capacity size is different from the data file size that the user counted by himself.
+Because MaxCompute compresses and stores user data, the bill is based on the capacity size of the data after compressed.
+This means the capacity size is different from the data file size of which is measured by a user.
 The compression ratio is generally about 5 times.

 SQLComplexity.
-After the SQL task is finished, MaxCompute sends its metering information to billing system and charges in the next day.
-The corresponding charging formula of SQL computing task is shown as follows:
+Once the SQL task is completed, MaxCompute sends its metering information to the billing system, which calculates the fee and adds it to the next payment.

 Computing Cost of One SQL = DataInputSize * SQLComplexity * SQL Price

-DataInputSize: It refers to the data size that a SQL statement actually scans.
+DataInputSize: The actual data size that a SQL statement scans.
 Most of SQL statements have partition filtering and column pruning, so this value is generally less than the source table data size.

 Column pruning: For example, the submitted SQL is “select f1, f2, f3 from t1;”.
 Only the data size of three columns (f1, f2, and f3) in t1 are charged.

 Partition filtering: For example, a SQL statement includes “where ds>”20130101“.
 The “ds” is a partition column.
-Then the data size is charged only icluding the read partition, rather than the data of other partitions.
+The data size is calculated only according to the read partition, rather than the data of other partitions, and then billed.

-SQL Complexity: First count keywords in SQL statement, and then converts to SQL complexity.
-The details are shown as follows:
+SQL Complexity: First MaxCompute counts keywords in SQL statement, and then converts to SQL complexity.
+The details are shown as follows.

 SQL keyword number = join Number + group by number + order by number + distinct number + window function number + max (insert into Number -1, 1)